 What level is the course and do I need any particular skills?

-At this level you need fluency at the keyboard to at least Grade 5 standard.
-You should have had at least four years structured tuition and be able to coordinate both hands comfortably.
+At this level you need fluency at the keyboard to a Grade 5 standard.
+You should have had at least three years structured tuition and be able to coordinate both hands comfortably.
 A good knowledge of key centres and chords is essential.

 You need to be able to follow written and verbal instructions in English and engage in class discussions.